This Project has been supported by the National Science Foundation Grant Number 1343480.

 Step 1: A thin layer of metal powder is spread over the build tank.

 Step 2: Inhibitor is deposited along the layer profile with a small-orifice nozzle or inkjet print head.
-Step 4: The inhibited regions are removed, revealing the desired part and its negative.

 Step 3: The part is bulk sintered in a conventional sintering oven under appropriate atmosphere.